rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 [2026 note: Add step for creating DO records and replace details with links to CS manual sections where appropriate so instructions are less fragmented and easier to maintain.]

+Add or updating the following fields in the resource record:
 1. *Extent:* at end have “[MB/GB amount] born-digital material ([# files])
 * *To find out the size and number of files:* In Windows, right-click on the *[MSS_ID]_[title_statement]* folder and select *Properties*.
 A new window will appear with size information and the number of files and folders.
 For the MB/GB amount, choose the first one (size).
 2. *Summary:* make sure “and born-digital material” is included